DR. ENUF IS HERE!

 7oz later single Paper label Dr. Enuf bottle dated 1951

 7oz Paper label amber Dr. Enuf bottle dated 1951.
-It is still capped and was bottled by the Dad's Root Beer Bottling Company of Pittsburgh, Pennsylvania, who also bottled the Dr. Enuf Cola evidenced by the cap below.
+It was bottled by the Dad's Root Beer Bottling Company of Pittsburgh, Pennsylvania.

 7oz Dr. Enuf bottle dated 1952, couriously it doesn't have a town name on it, I'm beginning to think that none of the earlier acl bottles did.